- Active ingredient: Cefuroxime Axetil

 - Legionella spp.

 Cefuroxime "pros" and "cons"

 - Broad-spectrum antibiotic.
-Cefuroxime has bactericidal activity
+Cefuroxime is bactericidal

 It has good stability to bacterial beta-lactamase, and consequently is active against many strains resistant to penicillins.

 - Less gastrointestinal side effects.
-Cefuroxime axetil produces fewer gastrointestinal side effects than some other widely used antibiotics
+Cefuroxime axetil produces fewer gastrointestinal side effects than some other widely used antibiotics (e.g. Augmentin8, cefixime7).

 - Safe for use in children.
 Safety and effectiveness of cefuroxime axetil have been established for children aged 3 months to 12 years.

 - Absorption is increased with food.
-Cefuroxime serum levels may be increased if taken with food or dairy products (from 37% to 52%).
+Cefuroxime serum levels may be increased if it is taken with food or dairy products (from 37% to 52%).